agilebits/onepassword-utilities/README.md

 ## Downloading

-[Download this repository](https://github.com/AgileBits/onepassword-utilities/archive/master.zip) and unzip it on your Desktop.
+[Download the 1Password utilities (master.zip)](https://github.com/AgileBits/onepassword-utilities/archive/master.zip) and unzip the file on your Desktop.

-The README for the convert_to_1p4 utility assumes you have the onepassword-utilities folder on your Desktop.
+The instructions in the README for the convert_to_1p4 utility assume you have the onepassword-utilities folder on your Desktop.

 ## Contributing Your Utility